-This new Academy, based in the School of Medicine, is particularly suitable for international students with their own available funding who have minimal research experience.
+The International PhD Academy is particularly suitable for international students with their own funding who have minimal research experience.
 Our International PhD Academy focuses on bespoke, personalised training and support.

 Given the worldwide epidemic of diabetes, significant challenges lie ahead in understanding the mechanisms of complications and in developing new strategies for therapeutic intervention.
-We will use our expertise to develop future scientists to meet this challenge.
+Part of our core mission is to use our expertise to nurture a new generation of scientists who think differently and go on to be instrumental in transforming understanding and treatment of cardiovascular and metabolic diseases.
+We invite you to join us.

 Four-year basic science/population studies PhD studentships are available for entry in September/October.
-There will be up to 5 places available.
+There will be up to five places available.

 Training and support opportunities